xyzmaps/xyz-documentation/docs/api/devguide/commonerrors.md

 ### The schema reference "/myschemafile.json"("http://mydomain/myschemafile.json") cannot be resolved.

-HERE will not load resolve external schema definitions, even if the URL points to a valid (sub-)schema.
+XYZ will not load resolve external schema definitions, even if the URL points to a valid (sub-)schema.
 Use the *definitions* keyword to merge multiple schema files into one.